 Shot 4: A young John Bonham playing drums

 And to complete the set, we then have a brief bit of colour footage of what appears to be a young John Bonham playing drums at home.
-This also seems to be previously unseen footage.
+This seems to be previously unseen footage.

 Shot 5: Previously unseen video of John Bonham and his family